Rafael Nadal Coasts to 2018 French Open Title with Win over Dominic Thiem

 "He's one of the best players in the world on this surface," he said, per CNN's Ravi Ubha.

-"You know when you start the clay court season that Dominic, he's one of these players that have the chance to win every tournament that he's playing, and maybe even more here in Roland Garros because he's strong physically.
+"You know when you start the clay court season that Dominic—he's one of these players that have the chance to win every tournament that he's playing and maybe even more here in Roland Garros because he's strong physically.
 He has the power."

 In fact, Thiem is so good on clay that he has downed Nadal three times on the surface, including earlier this year at the Madrid Open.

-Assuming he can add a few more wrinkles to his game and channel a bit more discipline on the Grand Slam stage, it's likely just a matter of time before Thiem falls to the clay at Court Philippe-Chatrier to revel in personal triumph.
+Assuming he can add a few more wrinkles to his game and channel a bit more discipline on the Grand Slam stage, it's likely just a matter of time before Thiem falls to the clay at Court Philippe Chatrier to revel in personal triumph.

-Rafael Nadal wins 11th French Open title with three-set victory over Thiem
+Nadal Wins 11th French Open Title 🏆